 - Literacy rate: varies per state from Kerala at 93% to Bihar at 63%

 Nepal, a land of approximately 26.5 million people, is one of the least developed nations in the world.
 It is a democratic republic known for being the site of the tallest mountain in the world, Mt.
 Everest.
 Nepal’s official language is Nepali.

 - Religions: Hinduism 82%, Buddhism 10%, Islam 3.5%, Christianity 0.6%

 - Literacy rate: 65%

 Sri Lanka is an island nation populated by 20 million people.
-Sinhalese and Tamil are the official languages; however, English is used in the education system.
-The culture is influenced by Hinduism and Buddhism, which visible in its cuisine and festivals.
-The nuclear family is important, evidenced by the fact that the wife must be the one to cook for her husband and children even if living in an extended family group.
+Sinhalese and Tamil are the official languages; however, English is used in the educational system.
+Sri Lankan culture is influenced by Hinduism and Buddhism, which is visible in its cuisine and festivals.
+The nuclear family is important, evidenced by the fact that the wife must be the one to cook for her husband and children, even if living in an extended family group.

 - People Groups: 50

 - Religions: Buddhism 46%, Hinduism 37%, Islam 13%, Christianity 2%.

 - Literacy rate: 92.5%